Retirement Living Hub

 Discard

 Some items are simply beyond use or repair.
 These include broken furniture, stained clothing, or anything unsanitary.
 Dispose of these items responsibly.
 Check local regulations for proper disposal of electronics, hazardous waste, or large bulk items.
+It’s not glamorous, but it’s a necessary step in the process.

 A professional organizer compassionately helps an older man sort belongings in a sunlit room.